Case Study:

 • Mapped top of competent bedrock surface (contaminant flowpaths guided by bedrock)

-HDR’s collaboration with Aestus resulted in an updated CSM, which provided drilling and remediation system targets in high-flux zones and increased HDR’s confidence in its remedial design for Site.
+HDR’s collaboration with Aestus resulted in an updated CSM, which provided drilling and remediation system targets in high-flux zones and increased HDR’s confidence in its remedial design for the site.

 The Problem